PhilopaterSh/Kali_Tools_After_Install/README.md

 # Tools_Install.sh

+> **Note:** This script is actively and continuously updated to include new tools and features.

 This script automates the installation and updating of various reconnaissance and security tools commonly used in penetration testing and bug bounty hunting.
 It handles Go-based tools, apt-package installations, pipx installations, and git-cloned tools.

 ## Features